Westmead, New South Wales: Transport

-Westmead railway station is on the North Shore & Western Line of the Sydney Trains network.
+Westmead railway station is on the T1 North Shore & Western Line, T5 Cumberland Line, and the Blue Mountains Line of the Sydney Trains network.
+The railway station also operates as the terminus station for the L4 Westmead & Carlingford line of the Sydney Light Rail network, which opened in 20 December 2024.
+Future Parramatta Light Rail services will operate to Sydney Olympic Park, and future Sydney Metro West services will serve Westmead as the terminus.

 The Western railway line from Parramatta to Blacktown was built through the suburb in 1861.
 A railway station at Westmead was opened in April 1893 after a successful petition by local residents.

 A bus transitway, the North-West T-way, services Westmead from both Parramatta and The Hills District.

-Future public transport services include a light rail and a metro.
-The two-line Parramatta Light Rail project was announced in 2015.
-Westmead will be the terminus of both lines, which will operate to Carlingford and Sydney Olympic Park.
-In 2018 it was announced that Westmead would be the terminus of the Sydney Metro West line.